zagui440s/personalCP/3DataStructures/day2/data-structures2.md

 - Why?
 The basic use case for recursion
 - What?
 Defining the recursive approach
 - How? the call stack and stack overflow
-- Data Structures that compliment recursion: Trees, Binary Trees
+- Data Structures that complement recursion: Trees, Binary Trees
 - Solving Binary Search using a Binary Tree

 ## Lesson